BonzaiThePenguin/WikiSort/README.md

     merge 8-11 and 12-15               [ 0   2   3   4   7   11  13  15 [6   10  12  14][1   5   8   9 ]]
     merge 0-7 and 8-15                 [[0   2   3   4   7   11  13  15][1   5   6   8   9   10  12  14 ]
                                        [ 0   1   2   3   4   5   6   7   8   9   10  11  12  13  14  15 ]
-Which is of course exactly what we wanted.<br/>
+Which is of course what we wanted.<br/>
 <br/>
 <br/>
 <b>To extend this logic to non-power-of-two sizes</b>, we simply floor the size down to the nearest power of two for these calculations, then scale back again to get the ranges to merge.
 Floating-point multiplications are blazing-fast these days so it hardly matters.